 ‘No wait, look, they don’t want to come in.
 Let that be their sin!’

 ‘No!
-It’s not enough – we must go further, I want ‘the impossibility of crows’: we must cancel crows…’
+It’s not enough – we must go further, I insist on ‘the impossibility of crows’, we must cancel the crow…’

 All rights reserved © Copyright Glenn Nicholls 2022.
 Unauthorized use and/or duplication of this material without express and written permission from the author of this post is strictly prohibited.